geoadmin/service-icons/README.md

-# service-name
+# service-color

 ## Summary of the project

-A simple description of the service should go here
+A simple REST microservice meant to take a symbol (defined by a filename), to colorized it with a color defined by r, g and b values and to return the colorized symbol.

 ## How to run locally